roots/docs/trellis/installing-trellis.md

 ```

 - You **do not** need a configured `.env` file.
 Trellis will automatically create and configure one.
-- The full paths to these directories must not contain spaces or else [Ansible will fail](https://github.com/ansible/ansible/issues/8555).

 You can find a complete working example in the [Roots Example Project](https://github.com/roots/roots-example-project.com) repository.